wp-plugins/gravity-forms-addons/readme.txt

 * Added much-requested option for front-end User editing of entries.
 Must be enabled (off by default).
 * Added option for front-end Administrator editing of entries (except for approval status).
 Must be enabled (off by default).
 * Fixed issue where multiple-word searches were being converted into one word.
+* Shortened changelog to only show versions after 2.4

 = 3.0.3 =
 * Fixed "close thickbox" button image path for IIS (Windows) servers by using `site_url()` instead of `get_bloginfo()`